gudusanjiao/QuickHomologousAnnotationPipeline/QuickAnnotPipeline.md

 Reference genome and annotation could be found on Phytozome (JGI) under "*Salix purpurea* v5.1".

 The prepared files are listed below:
-1. Targeted unannotated FASTA file: SE20220629_main_sorted.fasta
+1. Target unannotated FASTA file: SE20220629_main_sorted.fasta
 2. Reference genome FASTA file: Spurpurea_519_v5.0.fa
 3. Reference annotation GFF3 file: Spurpurea_519_v5.1.gene_exons.gff3
 > We choose the GFF3 file for only the annotated exons but there are several other choices.